-Validate your metric by understanding its value and impact overtime, its dispersion, and sample population.
-You can click into any metric card on the metrics impact tab to understand its trend overtime and statistical information.
-The charts and tables are reflective of what you preselect within the metrics impact such as feature flag version, targeting rule, and the treatment and baseline you are using for comparison.
+Validate your metric by understanding its value and impact over time, dispersion, and sample population.
+You can click View more on a metric card on the Metrics impact tab to understand its trend over time and statistical information.
 In addition, you can:

-- Select more treatments to compare the impact against the baseline in the impact over time chart
+Select more treatments, to compare the impact against the baseline in the Impact over time chart

-- Review the aggregated metric value for all treatments in the values over time chart
+Review the aggregated metric value for all treatments in the Values over time chart

 Accessing metric line charts and tables

-To access metric line charts and tables, do the following:
+To access metric line charts and tables:

 - Select the desired chart to review.